 In Instructional Methods like learner- centered, the use of materials and other resources are very important in activities.
 Students get actively involved in using different materials or resources as they learn what is intended for them to learn.
+This applies in all subjects.
 Attractive presentation, according to Cunnings worth (1995), is of high importance but "it is of primary importance that visuals should be rooted in the teaching material rather than superimposed on it".